patbec/homeserver-startpage/README.md

 With [this page](https://securitytxt.org/) you can create your own `security.txt` according to the current standard.

-### Button
+### Handlers

-Using the button `Open Console` to open an **SSH connection** from the browser works out-of-box on Linux and macOS.
-For Windows, a registry entry is required, e.g. pointing to the Windows terminal.
-This button is hidden on small screens.
+If you want to use the `Console` item to open an **SSH connection**, it works out of the box on Linux and macOS.
+For Windows, a registry entry is required, pointing to the Windows terminal, for example.

 The shell handler looks like this: `ssh://console.thinkbox.center`

-> Because no username is defined in the url, your current one will be used.
+> Since there is no username defined in the url, your current username will be used for the SSH connection.

+> Use [Swift Default Apps](https://formulae.brew.sh/cask/swiftdefaultappsprefpane) on macOS to change the default terminal application.

 ### Modifications